-It is important to follow these rules when it comes to battery
+It is important to follow these rules when it comes to batteries:

-Some can tell you that those are golden rules or something that is recommended.
-However, for me, this is something we pay if we want to ride an electric scooter in winter.
+However, for me, this is the price we pay if we want to ride an electric scooter in winter.

-And believe me, this price is nothing comparing to pleasure that riding in winter will provide you.
+And believe me, this price is nothing compared to pleasure that riding in winter will give you.

-When you notice that a range drop and it’s not what you used to have when it is warm outside don’t worry.
-If you respect all these points above, everything should back to normal after winter.
+When you notice a range drop and it’s not what you used to have when it was warm outside DON’T WORRY.
+If you respect all these points above, everything should be back to normal after winter.

 After every ride, your scooter will be filthy.
 You should clean everything before letting it rest.

-As simple as that.
-You have all kinds of products on disposal that can help you with that.
+It’s as simple as that.
+You have all kinds of products at your disposal that can help you with that.

-Furthermore, there is grease for battery maintenance you can use to avoid water or moisture from entering in that wire area.
+Furthermore, there is grease for battery maintenance you can use to prevent water or moisture from entering the wire area.

-You can use water, of course, but be careful.
-You have to know that your electric scooter can be water-resistant; however, it’s not waterproof.
+You can use water, of course, but BE CAREFUL.
+You have to know that your electric scooter can be water-resistant, but it’s not waterproof.

-Only submarine if waterproof, electronic parts can be only resistant in some way or another.
+Only submerge waterproof parts.
+Electronic parts can be only resistant in some ways.

-If you are interested in how to maintain your scooter, especially washing, check this post; How To Maintain Your Electric Scooter.
+If you are interested in learning how to maintain your scooter, especially washing, check this post: How To Maintain Your Electric Scooter.

-One reason, of course, is that you don’t want to let your scooter to be dirty.
+One reason, of course, is that you don’t want to leave your scooter dirty.

-The second one, and in my opinion, far more important is that you will in that way, protect parts in the long run.
+The second one, and in my opinion, far more important, is that you will protect parts in the long run.

-So, if you want to have your scooter running don’t skip this step.
+So, if you want to keep your scooter running, DON’T SKIP THIS STEP.